adrianplavka/bulk/README.md

 }
 ```

-Bulk comes with a LineDecoder, that reads a source line-by-line, URLs are separated by a newline.
+Bulk comes with a LineDecoder, that reads a Body line-by-line, URLs are separated by a newline.

 ```go
 type LineDecoder struct {